znuny/Znuny4OTRS-EscalationSuspend/README.md

 Feature List
 ============
-This package functionality suspends the escalation when the ticket is in any of the states defined in EscalationSuspendStates via SysConfig (per default suspend escalation for 'pending auto close+', 'pending auto close-' and 'pending reminder').
+This package suspends the escalation when the ticket is in any of the states defined in EscalationSuspendStates via SysConfig (per default suspend escalation for 'pending auto close+', 'pending auto close-' and 'pending reminder').

 Installation
 ============